Wayan123/GenerativeAI/langchain/README.md

 - You also want to combine the model with other models
 - Give access to Google Search or Wikipedia to make it even more powerful

-LangChain makes all this whole lot easier.
+LangChain makes all of this a whole lot easier.
 It allows building applications with LLMs through composability.

 ![Alt Text](images/LangChain1.png)